 Belgium contributed to the ISAF mission in Afghanistan.
 In 2012, Belgium reduced its military participation in Kabul and transferred the bulk of its authority to Hungary.
 After 2012, Belgian soldiers transitioned to a logistical and advisory role in Afghanistan.
 Belgium's most recent count put 20 Belgian soldiers in Kabul.
-(Source: La Defense [136])
+As of 2020, Belgium maintains over 100 soldiers in Afghanistan to provide intelligence tasks in Kabul as well as training and security zone support near the Masar-E-Sharif base.
+(Source: La Defense [153])